 What have you done to improve cleaning practices?

 We elevated our efforts to provide a clean and safe environment.
 We are using cleaning and disinfecting products that are recommended by the Centers for Disease Control and Prevention (CDC) and registered with the Environmental Protection Agency (EPA).

 Staff are disinfecting high-touch surfaces and components throughout the day with industry-grade, environmentally-friendly sanitizing solution.
 These spaces include buttons, handrails, benches, seats, doorknobs and table and countertops.

-We have multiple sets of removable exhibit props (including but not limited to KEVA planks, pattern flower petals, hammers, and bubble wands) that are removed and replaced throughout the day after cleaning and disinfecting.
+We have multiple sets of removable exhibit props (including but not limited to hammers, goggles and bubble wands) that are cleaned and disinfected throughout the day.
 These items are cleaned again after the Museum has closed.

 We invested in an electrostatic disinfectant sprayer, which combines specialized disinfectant with high-pressured air and an electric charge to wrap disinfectant evenly and coat all types of surfaces.